St Swithun's Church, Clunbury: Interior

 Inside the church is the original Norman west doorway of the nave; this was formerly on the exterior of the church, but now leads into the tower.
 Above this is a 12th-century window.
 The roof of the nave has been dated by dendrochronology to 1494–95.
 In the south wall of the nave is a trefoil-headed piscina, in a position corresponding to the external tomb recess.
 The font dates from the 12th century.
 There is stained glass in the east window and in some of the nave windows by Hardman, and in one window in the south wall of the nave is a window dated 1920 by Kempe and Company.
 There are separate war memorial plaques to the parish dead of the two World Wars, a slate plaque to Lieutenant Edward Whitehead (killed in First Gulf War 1991), and a prayer desk given in memory of Robert Henry Cooper and his comrades who were killed in World War II in the sinking by enemy action of MV Siamese Prince.
 In 2021 a five year long project financed by a legacy and grants led to the conversion of a disused vestry to provide the church with a toilet, kitchenette and an internal spiral staircase to give access to the belfry for ringers.

 The two-manual pipe organ was made in 1882 by Nicholson of Worcester.
 There is a ring of six bells; one of these was cast in 1620 by William Clibury, and the other five in 1887 by John Warner and Sons.

 External features

 The churchyard contains the war graves of two airmen of World War II.
+Also buried there is the author and former soldier Leonard Arthur Bethell, who lived at Clunton, from 1946 to his death in 1950.